-- Team processes See 10.4

 - Parental involvement processes See 3.2

 - Consultation processes See 4.1

-- Observation based practice
+- Observation based practice See 7.6

-See 7.6

 - Curriculum/programme

 - Research processes (e.g., library, internet, etc.)

-The setting supports and promotes regular opportunity for practitioners to reflect upon and review their practice and contribute positively to the development of quality practice in the setting.
+The setting supports and promotes regular opportunities for practitioners to reflect upon and review their practice and contribute positively to the development of quality practice in the setting.
 See 8.1

-- 11.3.1 What processes are in place to allow practitioners time to reflect on their own practice, in order to identify areas where obtaining additional knowledge or changing approaches is necessary? - 11.3.2 How often is time scheduled in your setting for group reflection and discussion about practice? - 11.3.3 How are practitioners encouraged to share their experience and ideas regarding practice in the setting?
+- 11.3.1 Do you take time to reflect on your practice in order to identify areas where obtaining additional knowledge or changing approaches is necessary? - 11.3.2 How do you link up with other practitioners to share your experience and ideas regarding practice in your setting?
+See 16.1